saikaushik666/VQM/README.md

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

 To run VQM
+Download PGSQL from here --> https://www.postgresql.org/download/

-First chnage directory to Backend and follow these commands create env if not h/ere python -m venv venv
+First change directory to Backend and follow these commands create env if not h/ere python -m venv venv